-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Thor: Ragnarok - Tessa Thompson As Valkyrie

-Okay, while not confirmed in Thor: Ragnorok, it looks like it will happen soon in Thor: Love and Thunder.
-But we first see Tessa Thompson's warrior Valkyrie in Thor: Ragnarok, and again in Avengers: Endgame, where, in the end, she is made King of Asgard.
-Tessa Thompson, who is openly queer, has confirmed this on the 2019 Marvel Comic-Con panel.
+Okay, while not confirmed in Thor: Ragnarok, it looks like it will happen soon in Thor: Love and Thunder.
+We first see Tessa Thompson's warrior Valkyrie in Thor: Ragnarok, and again in Avengers: Endgame, where, in the end, she is made King of Asgard.
+Tessa Thompson, who is openly queer (opens in new tab), has confirmed this on the 2019 Marvel Comic-Con panel.

-As new king, she needs to find her queen.
-That will be her first order of business.
-She has some ideas.
-Keep you posted.

-It’s not like the character, who is canonically bisexual in the Marvel comics, is receiving any pushback from the producers or director of the Thor films either.
+It’s not like the character, who is canonically bisexual in the Marvel comics according to a tweet on Twitter that Tessa Thompson wrote, is receiving any pushback from the producers or director of the Thor films either.
 In an interview with Taika Waititi, the director of the upcoming Thor: Love and Thunder, at Variety, the director said he’s not opposed to having the character lean that way.

-I think so.
-The IP is not mine.
-But with the actors, I feel whatever makes them comfortable – whether they feel like there’s a natural choice, or a natural way for that character to go – then I’m pretty supportive.
-If Tessa wanted to do that, I’m in.

 With how popular Marvel has gotten, it would be awesome to see some true representation amongst superheroes in the media.
 And with how things are looking, I think Valkyrie might be the answer for that.